cirrith/Recipes/Recipes/Soups/Chicken Tortilla Soup.md

 2. Add whole chicken breasts, corn, beans, chili powder, cumin, crushed tomatoes, salt, ¼ cup of cilantro and chicken broth.
 Bring to a boil and let simmer for at least 25 minutes.

 3. Remove chicken from the pot and shred it using 2 forks.
 Add shredded chicken back to the soup and simmer another 5 minutes then add lime juice.

-4. Serve the soup with some tortilla strips, pieces of avocado, fresh cilantro and lime wedges.

 ## Notes